kritipawar/MultipleLinearRegression/README.md

 ## Contact
-Created by [@kritipawar03] - feel free to contact me!
+Created by [@kritipawar] - feel free to contact me!